c2platform/ansible-collection-forgerock/roles/ds/README.md

 ds_config_components:
   - ldaps
 ```

-Notes:

-1. `ldaps` is just group name, `ds_config` dict groups lists of config.
-You can use any group name or grouping you want.
-2. Groups you want to enable need to be added to `ds_config_components`.
-This is just a simple lists of group names.

 Below is the Ansible logging for this configuration.
 It shows that the dict is processed using a number of Ansible tasks.
 The key tasks are: **Get current config** and **Change config**.
 The first task checks the current state of DS and the second task changes DS if necessary.